 I love a lot of other stuff, too!
 Dogs.
 Cycling.
 Reading.
 Yoga.
 Coffee.
 Nature.
 Travel.
 For my fellow Harry Potter fans, I’m a Gryffindor.
 But if I’m being honest I’m really more of a Gryffinpuff (and if I’m being completely honest, I’m married to a Slytherin).
-I am a fur/feather mamma to a menagerie of pets including two pups, one cat and a 20-year-old parrot.
+I am a fur/feather mamma to a menagerie of pets including two pups, one cat and a very large parrot.

 I’m also no stranger to healing or suffering.
 I have been “doing my own work” for over a decade.
 “Doing the work” simply means that I work on my own stuff on a consistent and regular basis and in a variety of ways, though typically by sitting in the client seat when I see my own therapist.
 I’m a huge advocate of therapists and others in the healing profession doing their own work— imagine how odd it would be to work with a personal trainer who doesn't exercise.

 "Vulnerability is not about winning or losing.
 It’s having the courage to show up even when you can’t control the outcome." -Brené Brown